 Things to do in Rochefort Visit Rochefort for the weekend and submerge yourself in a town whose glorious marine history seeps from every corner.
 Rochefort is the gateway to the Charente estuary, the ocean and islands.
 This beautiful city invites you on a maritime journey of adventure and far-off horizons.
-Here, we let you in on how you can soak up the ambiance and must-see sights of this official “Town of Art and History” over two days.
+Here, we let you in on how you can soak up the ambiance.
+Likewise, discover the must-see sights of this official “Town of Art and History” over two days.

 The starting point for our great escape is the Porte du Soleil, a triumphal arch decorated with maritime trophies.
 Head towards the Marine Museum.
-This stunning building, dating from the 17th century and the oldest in the town, is home to miniatures and models explaining the history of the military dockyard, which produced 550 warships.
+This stunning building dates from the 17th century and is the oldest in the town.
+It’s home to miniatures and models explaining the history of the military dockyard, which produced 550 warships.
 Don’t miss the full-scale replica of the Raft of the Medusa!

 Midday is the perfect time for sunbathing on the terrace in Place Colbert.
-The famous square, which served as the backdrop for the famous French musical The Young Girls of Rochefort , lets you follow in the footsteps of Delphine and Solange and discover the inspiration and shooting locations used by filmmaker Jacques Demy.
+The famous square served as the backdrop for the famous French musical The Young Girls of Rochefort.
+It lets you follow in the footsteps of Delphine and Solange.
+Likewise, it discover the inspiration and shooting locations used by filmmaker Jacques Demy.
 Now head to the Museum of Historic Brands, or experience a 3D tour of writer Pierre Loti’s house at the Hèbre Museum.

 After dreaming of adventures on every street corner, you’ll fancy setting off on a voyage of your own.
 Embark at the pontoon at the Royal Ropery and set sail for Île d’Aix!